rwndy/course-web-fullstack/modules/setup-1/README.md

 ## Installation Script

-Use this [INSTALL.sh](./INSTALL.sh) script as a help for installing various softwares and tools into your computer.
+We will help you to install various softwares and tools into your computer later on as the day goes on.

-Get some help by our mentors, because using this script needs some experience.
+Get some help by our mentors, because using the installation commands and script needs some good experience.

 ---